 Coda: they sign off with some actual rock, but there are too many 80s-ish moments to really like this record.
 Favorite songs: Walter's Walk

 But you can relax, because I freely admit that such an exercise is perhaps doomed to disappointment, for me.
 This post is kind of a reverse Chuck Klosterman piece.
-No matter how transcendent these albums are, at this point they obviously can't become the formative influence of my adolescence.
+No matter how transcendent these albums are, at this point they obviously can't define what music should sound like to me the way Paranoid and Justice For All did, and become the formative influence of my adolescence.
 I can't have the experience of running home from the record store and dropping a needle onto black vinyl and reading the liner notes and arguing with friends about it and imagining how much my out-of-it parents will hate it.
-But I can still avoid pre-contaminating my impressions, so I tried to only know about each album what you would now before and while listening to it.
+But I can still avoid pre-contaminating my impressions, so I tried to only know about each album what you would know before and while listening to it.
 To maximize the experience I read about the band's history and I knew the year that each album came out, but I intentionally didn't look at the contemporary reactions to each album until after I'd listened to them, to avoid being influenced by them.
 I also didn't listen to later-released bonus tracks (and none of them seem to have taken the world by storm anyway).
 My overall reaction is that they certainly blazed some trails, but they're not consistently impressive.
 Without further ado, here is my detailed reaction to the Zeppelin catalog, by album.

 from Ultimate Classic Rock